google/codeworld/web/help/GuideUnit1.md

 you get better at programming!

 !!!
 Note: Challenge -- Make your own emoji!
     Using your skills, can you invent your own emoji?
-Try a yellow solid circle for the face, and then arrange smaller circles and rectangles for eyes, a nose, and mouth, and anything else you like!
-Hair?
-Glasses?
+Try a solid yellow circle for the face, and then arrange smaller circles and rectangles for eyes, a nose, and mouth, and anything else you like!
+Rectangles for hair?
+Circles for glasses?
 Go wild!

 Rotation: Turning
 -----------------